 On June 1, 2010, he was cycling in North Carolina when a car pulled out in front of his bike causing him to crash.
 Once he stabilized, the Smiths researched rehabilitation facilities, deciding on Shepherd Center in Atlanta.

 Faced with reevaluating his goals, his wife suggested he return to school.

 “I still want to work with kids,” he said.
 “But teaching physical education would be challenging.
 I had thought about school counseling as something I wanted to do 15 to 20 years down the road.”

 For Smith, the decision to go back to school was a choice that reflected his determination to further his education, despite any challenges he would face.

 “Many of the motivational speakers I hear talk about how much they want to prove others wrong when told they can’t do this or that,” he said.
 “I’m more internally motivated.
 I had to prove to myself that I could still do it.
 I have a hand cycle, and we ride out at Stone Mountain regularly.”

 He also races wheelchairs for Shepherd.
 The couple has initiated a para-triathlon program with the Atlanta Triathlon Club.

 “We’re trying to recruit people with various disabilities, such as spinal cord injuries, amputees or spina bifida,” he said.

-With graduation behind him, Smith is considering enrolling in the College of Education’s doctoral program in physical education teacher education.
+With graduation behind him, Smith is considering enrolling in the College of Education & Human Development’s doctoral program in physical education teacher education.

 “I can’t teach the way I used to, but I can make an impact by teaching teachers,” he said.
 The other alternative is becoming a school counselor.